Experienced Delaware Bike Accident Lawyers

-Help for injury victims in and around New Castle, Seaford and throughout the state
+Help for injury victims in Wilmington, Newark, Seaford and throughout DE

-At Silverman, McDonald & Friedman, you will enjoy the benefits of working with an injury attorney team with 100 years of combined legal experience.
+At Silverman, McDonald & Friedman, you will enjoy the benefits of working with a Delaware injury attorney team with 100 years of combined legal experience.
 We take a proactive and aggressive approach to fighting for your right to recover compensation for your injuries.
-We offer a free consultation to discuss your case.
-You never need to worry about being able to afford to hire a lawyer because we take cases on contingency.
-This means you do not pay attorney fees until we recover compensation for you.
-We are here to help.
+We offer a free consultation and take cases on contingency.
+Contact us in Wilmington, Seaford, or Newark to learn more.

 The Bicycle Friendly Delaware Act

-- Bicycle traffic signals designed to reduce traffic crashes at intersections
+- Bicycle traffic signals designed to reduce traffic crashes at intersections, where the majority of serious bike accidents occur

 - Requires motorists to change lanes when travel lanes become too narrow for side-by-side sharing of the lane